Interrogative Sentences: A Complete Guide, Structure + Examples

 3. Main verb

-Next comes the main verb, which expresses the primary action or state.
+Next comes the use of verb, which expresses the primary action or state.
 In questions, the main verb is in its base form (infinitive without "to") because the auxiliary verb carries the tense and agreement.

 For example: